Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

 * Multi-node Ray clusters are untested.

-* Filenames are tricky on Windows and there still may be a few places where Ray assumes Unix-style filenames rather than Windows ones.
+* Filenames are tricky on Windows and there still may be a few places where Ray assumes UNIX-style filenames rather than Windows ones.
 This can be true in downstream packages as well.

 * Performance on Windows is known to be slower since opening files on Windows